 A non-goof.
-After Glenn Miller's disappearance there is a scene where General Arnold discusses being the one to tell Helen the bad news, during the course of which scene he is congratulated on his recent promotion to 5-Star General.
-'Hap' Arnold's promotion to the highest rank (alongside several other such promotions, such as General Eisenhower and Admiral Nimitz) really did take place in the week following Glenn Miller's plane going down on 15 December, 1944.
+After Glenn Miller's disappearance there is a scene where General Arnold discusses being the one to tell Helen the bad news, and he is congratulated on his recent promotion to 5-Star General.
+'Hap' Arnold's promotion to the highest rank (alongside several other such promotions, such as General Eisenhower and Admiral Nimitz) really did take place during the week immediately after Glenn Miller's plane went down on 15 December, 1944.

 After Glenn Miller went missing on December 15, 1944 the Miller estate authorized an official Glenn Miller "ghost band" in 1946 to carry on the "sound" and the name.
 This band was led by saxophonist Tex Beneke.

 The orange "street car" that is shown behind James Stewart when he is outside the pawn shop at the beginning of the film is the now defunct "Angels Flight".
 Angels Flight was a landmark, 2 ft 6 in (762 mm) narrow gauge funicular railway in the Bunker Hill district of Downtown Los Angeles, California.
 The Angels Flight tracks connected Hill Street and Olive Street.
 It operated from 1901 until it was closed in 1969, when its site was cleared for redevelopment.